camdab/kldab.github.io/rate-card.md

 The above rates are quoted inclusive of a 50% discount applicable to organisations with a annual turnover of less than £1 million.

 This rate card is currently based on a charge of £75.00 (ex.
-VAT) per capacity unit per year (for organisations with an annual turnover of less than £1 million) and £150.00 (ex.VAT) for organisations exceeding a turnover of £1 million per annum.
+VAT) per capacity unit per year (for organisations with an annual turnover of less than £1 million) and £150.00 (ex.
+VAT) for organisations exceeding a turnover of £1 million per annum.

 Figures above exclude VAT (we are not currently VAT registered), are correct as at July 2023 and are subject to future revision.